• Limited Companies

 Features

-Crunch are unusual in that the free tier of their software includes bank feeds – most providers charge for this service.
-That said, the list of available feeds is limited; at the time of writing, they have feeds for 12 banks.
-It’s very restrictive, especially when compared with Pandle’s 10,000 + bank feeds.
+Crunch originally offered bank feeds as part of their free tier, but this has now been moved to the £10.00 per month option.
 There is a way to manually upload bank statements for the current accounting period, but if you want to minimise manual data entry, or you bank with a provider which they do not support, then you’ll need to research other options.

 Stock control, projects, and cash flow forecasting, just to name a few, are all noticeably absent, but even the features that are on offer can be seen as ‘lite’ versions when compared with other competitors on the market.